Artists & Authors Symposium

 3:00 p.m. – 4:00 p.m. at “The Studio”

-For years, Kit O’Toole has been a Contributing Editor for Beatlefan magazine, a freelance essayist for SomethingElseReviews.com and Blinded by Sound.com.
-But now she is releasing her first book on The Beatles: “Songs We Were Singing”.
-Come and get a First Edition of this fantastic book, and enjoy Kit’s presentation of:
+For years, Kit O’Toole has been a Contributing Editor for Beatlefan magazine, a freelance essayist for SomethingElseReviews.com and Blinded by Sound.com, and last year released her first book on The Beatles: “Songs We Were Singing”.
+Kit will have her new Michael Jackson book for sale , covering the link between Paul and Michael

 Through thirty-four days and twenty-four cities in 1964, Ivor Davis traveled with the Beatles watching them make rock history.
 He enjoyed unrestricted access to the four boys—from their hotel suites to backstage at concert arenas to their private jet—as reporter for The London Daily Express.
 The Beatles were in limousine number one — Davis in limousine number two.
 Ivor played all night games of Monopoly with John Lennon, ghostwrote a newspaper column for George Harrison, and witnessed the night Bob Dylan “deflowered” the young marijuana Beatle virgins.
 He was asked to travel with the band again for the 1965 tour where he was the only daily newspaper journalist invited to the meeting with Elvis on August 27th.
 Fifty years later after an extensive career as a journalist, Davis collected his memories and notes into The Beatles and Me On Tour.